Nigel Benn vs. Gerald McClellan: The fight

-Post-fight
+Aftermath

 After the fight ended, McClellan walked back to his corner, where he collapsed on his back after telling Johnson that he felt like there was "water running inside my head".
 Due to the British Boxing Board of Control amending their regulations following injuries Michael Watson suffered after a fight with Chris Eubank in 1991, and the 1994 death of Bradley Stone, an anaesthetist and paramedics were on hand to give immediate medical attention to him by placing him in a neck brace and giving him oxygen.
 Both fighters were soon rushed to the nearby Royal London Hospital – McClellan underwent brain surgery by Dr. John Sutcliffe, who removed a blood clot, while Benn collapsed in his dressing room after the fight due to exhaustion, but was released the following morning, before which he shook McClellan's hand and apologised.
 Sutcliffe gave McClellan a better than 50% chance of survival but declared that his career was finished.
 McClellan eventually spent two weeks in a coma, and only left the hospital in August 1995.

-In the ride to the hospital, McClellan regained consciousness and asked Johnson, "What the fuck happen?
+In the ride to the hospital, McClellan regained consciousness and asked Johnson, "What the fuck happened?
 I got knocked clean out, didn't I?", to which Johnson replied: "You didn't get knocked out.
 You went down to one knee and you walked back to the corner and you quit".